trvorth/hyperchain/README.md

 * **PhaseTrace™**: Verifies the database backend to enable a traceable block propagation graph for enhanced auditability.
 * **TraceForce-X™**: Activates a governance and compliance tracing stack when a `traceforce_watchlist.csv` file is present, ensuring regulatory adherence.

-## ΛΣ-ΩMEGA (Lambda Sigma Omega): Conscious Security Layer
+## ΛΣ-ΩMEGA™ 🔒

-A key innovation in Hyperchain is ΛΣ-ΩMEGA, a reflexive security module integrated directly into the node's core logic.
+A key innovation in Hyperchain is ΛΣ-ΩMEGA™ (Lambda Sigma Omega), Conscious Security Layer, a reflexive security module integrated directly into the node's core logic.
 It functions as a "digital immune system" by:

 1.  **Maintaining a Digital Identity**: Each node has a unique, evolving identity based on a constant stream of system entropy.
 2.  **Reflecting on Actions**: Before processing critical actions like transactions, the node reflects on the action by evolving its identity.